rramos/rramos.github.io.src/source/_posts/CreateAvroTablesForBigQuery.md

 ## Requirements

-For this article one assumes the following requisites are set:
+For this article assumes the following requisites are meet:

 * You have a Google Cloud Platform account
 * You have created a Google Cloud Storage bucket